 It doesn't have the same sound quality as HDMI, but everyone loves the convenience of Bluetooth since you don't have to worry about any cables.
 The main challenge with Bluetooth is that connections can disconnect or become unstable if there's some kind of disruption, like a power outage.
 Bluetooth is still a nice and easy option to have, though.

-Once the soundbar is in pairing mode, use your TV remote to navigate to Sources, and then select Connection Guide.
+Once the soundbar is in pairing mode, use your TV remote to navigate to Source, and then select Connection Guide.
+Select Audio Device, and then select Bluetooth.
+Press Right on the TV remote, and go through the tutorial if desired.
 Select the device type you would like to pair, and follow the on-screen instructions to connect it via Bluetooth.

 You can also navigate to Settings, and then select Sound.
 Next, select Sound Output, and then select Bluetooth Speaker List or Bluetooth Audio Device, depending on your TV model.
 Finally, select your soundbar.
 Now sound from the TV will be played through your soundbar.